ft-exhell/blockchain-developer-bootcamp-final-project/README.md

 **Notice:** I struggled to find a good DAI representation on testnets, which I could effortlessly obtain from a faucet.

 Hence, while the original idea was to use DAI, I used Compound USDT on Rinkeby.
-Hit me up if you need some of it for testing, I have a ton.
+You can easily get it by borrowing on Compound or buying on Uniswap.
+The contract address is: `0xDBF305B0B88FeFDd842E5C160477403A03136e7b`.

 ## Directory Structure
     .